 The NIR does not provide information on the state of play at end of 2018, but reports that two publicly accessible hydrogen refuelling points were available in Belgium in 2019, both in Flanders.
+According to EAFO there were 2 publicly accessible hydrogen refuelling points in use in 2018.
 Concerning the 2020 target, the only value reported in the NIR is for Walloon, with two points, thereby remaining well below the target of 22 points indicated in the NPF for 2020.
 The NIR also reports two private refuelling points for this region.
 Whereas the NPF lacked targets for 2025 and 2030, the NIR provides only the following two targets for Walloon: 10 refuelling points in 2025 and 20 in 2030.

-As the 2018 value of hydrogen refuelling points was not provided, the 2018 attainment and progress could not be computed.
+Because there are no national hydrogen refuelling points estimates in the Belgian NIR, , the 2018 attainment and progress could not be computed.